 The benefits of brand trust

-Building brand trust means committing to consistency, innovation and accountability.
-It means communication your brand promise clearly to prospects and then reliably delivering on that promise.
+Developing brand trust means committing to consistency, innovation and accountability.
+It means clearly communicating your brand promise to prospects and reliably delivering on it.
 This sets the foundation for rewarding personal relationships with your customers.
-It takes a lot of business planning and marketing strategy work and it doesn’t happen overnight, but the brands that last and the businesses that thrive are the ones their customers can trust.
+It takes a lot of business planning and marketing strategy work, and it doesn’t happen overnight, but the brands that last and the businesses that thrive are the ones customers trust.